mmsbah191/BTES/README.md

   git merge upstream/main
   ```

-### 10. Submit a Pull Request from sync from your repostiry forked
+### 10. Submit a Pull Request from sync at your repository forked

 - After pushing all your changes, go to your forked repository on GitHub, and you’ll see an option to submit a pull request (PR).
 Follow the prompts to create the PR to the original repository’s main branch.